This tri-tip is another one of my mom’s recipes. I told you I was feeling the family love this month!

 …but I suppose I’ll grant you a little leeway there.
 A little. ;-)

 Teriyaki Barbecue Roasted Tri-Tip

-- 1 cup traditional barbecue Sauce
+- 1 cup Barbecue Sauce

 - 1/2 cup THICK Teriyaki marinade/sauce

-- 1 heaping tablespoon dried minced garlic
+- 1 tablespoon (or more to cover) dried minced garlic

 - Preheat oven to 375 degrees.